OlivierLD/raspberry-coffee/Project.Trunk/SunFlower/README.md

 ## Next

+- Try a "direct" servo approach, without a PCA9685.

-Orienting much bigger panels, using *stepper motors*, worm gears, etc.
+- Orienting much bigger panels, using *stepper motors*, worm gears, etc.
     - For this last one, the challenge will be to know what the angles set by the motors are.
-    - A way to do it would be to use potentiometers and ADCs (like MCP3008).
+        - A way to do it would be to use linear potentiometers and ADCs (like MCP3008).

 ---